-Remedies available for unreasonable dismissal includes an order for reinstatement or re-engagement, or an award of terminal payments.
+Remedies available for unreasonable dismissal include an order for reinstatement or re-engagement, or an award of terminal payments.

-If the dismissal is both unlawful and unreasonable, the employee may seek an order for reinstatement or re-engagement, or an award of terminal payments or an award of compensation not exceeding HK\$150,000, or both.
+If the dismissal is both unlawful and unreasonable, the employee may seek an order for reinstatement or re-engagement, or an award of terminal payments or compensation not exceeding HK\$150,000, or both.

-Mass terminations and collective dismissals

-44 Are there special rules for mass terminations or collective dismissals?
+Mass terminations and collective dismissals Are there special rules for mass terminations or collective dismissals?